Thejas-S06/ElectroForge/Arduino/Clap Spark/README.md

 ________________________________________
 ### 💡 Personal Note

-This project showed me how simple sensors can create interactive experiences.
+This project showed me how simple sensors can create interactive experiences. <br>
 Clap Spark is a playful step into event-driven programming and responsive hardware design.
 ________________________________________
-🚀 Next Iterations
+### 🚀 Next Iterations

-•	🔊 Adjust sensitivity or add a potentiometer to fine-tune detection
+•	🔊 Adjust sensitivity or add a _potentiometer_ to fine-tune detection <br>
-•	💡 Replace LED with a relay to control a lamp or appliance
+•	💡 Replace LED with a _relay to control a lamp or appliance_ <br>
-•	📶 Add Bluetooth/Wi-Fi to trigger smart-home actions
+•	📶 Add _Bluetooth/Wi-Fi_ to trigger smart-home actions <br>